I Wouldn't Normally Do This Kind of Thing

 "I Wouldn't Normally Do This Kind of Thing" is a song by English synth-pop duo Pet Shop Boys from their fifth studio album, Very (1993).
 The song, both written and produced by the duo, describes a person normally hesitant to unwind and show his feelings, who—because of some event in his life—suddenly becomes willing to loosen up.
 It was released in the United Kingdom on 29 November 1993 by Parlophone as the album's third single, reaching number 13 on the UK Singles Chart.
-In the United States, where it was released in January 1994, it reached number two on the Billboard Hot Dance Club Play chart.
-The song's accompanying music video was directed by Howard Greenhalgh.
+In the United States, where it was released in January 1994, it reached number two on the Billboard Dance Club Play chart.
+The song's accompanying music video was directed by Howard Greenhalgh, featuring the duo in a Sixties-style.

 Background and composition

 In a 1993 interview with NME, Neil Tennant described "I Wouldn't Normally Do This Kind of Thing" as having "no dark underbelly whatsoever".
 He commented, "It's just a happy song, it's just meant to be a love song.
 Actually, it is from an unusual point of view.
 We always get this thing where people go on about how English and reserved we are, so it's meant to be a reserved person falling in love.
 There's something rather middle-aged about it, like some kind of librarian falling in love and going mad."

 The title phrase, "I wouldn't normally do this kind of thing", occurred to Tennant when he flew round-trip from London to Edinburgh in one day to view a James Pryde painting at the National Gallery of Scotland.
 The imagery of someone spontaneously dancing to The Rite of Spring was inspired by the cartoons of Jules Feiffer.
 Tennant and Chris Lowe wrote a demo of the song the day after his trip.
 Stephen Hague did additional production on the track and added a guitar riff to the piano intro for the album version.